DevExpress-Examples/asp-net-mvc-grid-export-colored-grid-in-wysiwyg-mode/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t334596/)**
 <!-- run online end -->

-This example shows how to color the exported grid when the WYSIWYG export mode is used.
+This example shows how to color the exported grid when WYSIWYG export mode is used.

 ![Export colored grid](colored-export.png)